-PC shipments will decline in the first quarter, pulling down (NVDA) demand for chips used in add-in graphics cards, Huang said in an interview yesterday.
-While orders for Tegra 3 (NVDA) chips for mobile gadgets are tapering off, the company has more design wins for its replacement, Tegra 4, which will begin to show up in devices in the second quarter, he said.
+PC shipments will decline in the first quarter, pulling down (NVDA:US) demand for chips used in add-in graphics cards, Huang said in an interview yesterday.
+While orders for Tegra 3 (NVDA:US) chips for mobile gadgets are tapering off, the company has more design wins for its replacement, Tegra 4, which will begin to show up in devices in the second quarter, he said.

 “The PC is going to be down seasonally and we’re going to be down consistent with that,” Huang said.
 “Tegra 3 is going to decline as the market waits for Tegra 4.”